“Craft Enables Art”:

 - Personal phone consultations with Janelle

-*Can be paid in 3 or 4 installments, but I have to charge more for these options because it unfortunately costs me to provide this.
+Also, tuition can be paid in 3 or 4 installments, but I have to charge $10 more for this because fucking Paypal charges me to offer installment plans.
+Please email me to set up an installment plan.